RSJ1203/Maze-runner/README.md

 # Maze-runner
-A robot taht can tetect road and pass the maze
+A robot that can detect the road and pass the maze